 According to the Centers for Disease Control and Prevention, one in three adults has hypertension (or high blood pressure), which is a leading cause of stroke, heart attack, and kidney failure.
-Approximately 30% of hypertension cases may be attributable to obesity, and the figure may be as high as 60% in men under age 45.
+Approximately 30% of cases may be attributable to a combination of obesity and hypertension, and the figure may be as high as 60% in men under age 45.

 People who are overweight also are more likely to have hypertension.
 The most recent Behavioral Risk Factor Surveillance System (BRFSS) finds that nine of the 10 states with the highest rates of hypertension are in the South.
 West Virginia has the highest rate of 43.5%.

 Obesity is a medical condition that occurs when a person carries excess weight or body fat that might affect their health.
 A doctor will usually suggest that a person has obesity if they have a high body mass index.